 Ice::Service uses the service name as specified by the

-The Silverlight and Compact Framework versions of Ice for .NET are unable to automatically discover all dependent assemblies during program startup.
+The Compact Framework version of Ice for .NET is unable to automatically discover all dependent assemblies during program startup.
 To assist the Ice run time in locating user exceptions and concrete Slice classes, you must explicitly list the assemblies that contain Slice-generated code.
 The value of this property is a whitespace-separated list of assembly names, which may be simple names (such as

 client) or fully-qualified names (such as

-When searching for a class, Ice first checks in the assemblies specified by this property.
+When searching for a class, Ice for .NET CF first checks in the assemblies specified by this property.
 If the type is not found, Ice automatically looks in the standard Ice assemblies (

 IceStorm).
 This means it is not necessary for you to explicitly include the standard Ice assemblies in this property.